 The course stability of the hull of the ship

 The course stability of the hull of the boat or rather the course keeping ability of it is another significant factor.
 The following aspects are evaluated to evaluate the maneuverability of the ship.

 A hull is said to have straight-line stability if when a ship is moving in a straight line and changes directions due to some external disturbance but continues to travel in a straight line.

 b) Directional stability

 A ship is said to have directional stability if when it is subjected to an external disturbance and is compelled to change its path but continues to move in a path that is parallel to the original one.

 c) Path stability

-Hence, the main objective of building the hull of the ship is so that the ship can have a straight line stability.
+Hence, the main objective of building the hull of the ship is so that the ship can have straight-line stability.
 To make the model of a hull alone, so many factors are taken into account.
 We have discussed many of them in this article.
 However, there are some more aspects that need to be kept in mind while talking about making the model of the hull of a ship.
-These include calculation of hull resistance, water tight integrity, intact stability, vibration and dynamic responses, longevity at sea, etc.
+These include calculation of hull resistance, watertight integrity, intact stability, vibration and dynamic responses, longevity at sea, etc.